WebucatorTraining/ssis-55321A/L12-security-StepByStep.md

     2. The ExecuteUser account should be able to execute packages, but not create environments, modify permissions, or deploy new projects.
-        1. Use the `Shift-right-click > Run as different user` option to launch SSMS as **ExecuteUser** and connect to the Database Engine.
+        1. Use the <code class="nocopy">Shift-right-click > Run as different user</code> option to launch SSMS as **ExecuteUser** and connect to the Database Engine.
         2. In Object Explorer, under **Integration Services Catalogs > SSISDB > Chapter 10Lab >
          Projects > Lab7 > Packages**, right-click **DynamicPackage.dtsx**, and then